 The revenues from property taxation of Mzuzu City Council increased by 200% in 2015 compared to the previous financial year.
 To date, the project has assisted the Mzuzu City Council in billing nearly 40,000 properties.

 Improve Govnernment Administration of Forestry Rights

 Learn more about our Mzuzu City Council project.

 Click here to view our one pager on the project:

 Mzuzu Town Planning Maps

-Based on Property Survey conducted in late 2014 - 39,000 residential buildings
+Property Surveys conducted in late 2014 of 39,000 residential buildings

 - household water access, acess to sanitary facilities and house building quality